-Basis for applying a low carbon emission factor MWh consumed associated with low carbon electricity, heat, steam or cooling Comment Energy attribute certificates, Renewable Energy Certificates (RECs) 1085000 Our operations in USA and Australia have purchased RECs to cover part of the electricity consumption during the period.
+Basis for applying a low carbon emission factor MWh consumed associated with low carbon electricity, heat, steam or cooling Emissions factor (in units of metric tonnes CO2e per MWh) Comment Energy attribute certificates, Renewable Energy Certificates (RECs) 1130000 0 Our operations in USA have purchased RECs to cover part of our electricity consumption during the period.
 All renewable energy purchased in the US through these programs are Green-e certified.
-Energy attribute certificates, I-RECs 2626 These RECs were purchased through in India through the Indian Energy Exchange (IEX).
-Contract with suppliers or utilities, supported by energy attribute certificates 2955 Cisco participates in utility green power programs in the US.
+Energy attribute certificates, I-RECs 84211 0 These I-RECs were purchased through in India through the Indian Energy Exchange (IEX).
+Contract with suppliers or utilities, supported by energy attribute certificates 25324 0 Cisco participates in utility green power programs in the US.
 Through these programs, the utility provides Cisco renewable energy that has been produced within the utility's electric grid region.
 All renewable energy purchased in the US through these programs are Green-e certified.
-Off-grid energy consumption from an onsite installation or through a direct line to an off-site generator 1350 Three of our operations (2 in the USA, one in India) have installed onsite solar photovoltaic systems, increasing our total onsite solar PV capacity from 200 kW in FY2013 to 1.7 MW in FY2014, with an additional US system completed at the end of FY2015.
+Off-grid energy consumption from an on-site installation or through a direct line to an off-site generator owned by another company 1710 0 Five of our operations (4 in the USA, one in India) have installed onsite solar photovoltaic systems, increasing our total onsite solar PV capacity from 200 kW in FY2013 to 2.7 MW in FY2016 with the addition of our most recent carport solar installation in Boxborough, MA.
 All of the electricity produced by these systems are used by the buildings that they are installed on and no electricity is sold back to the electric utility.

-Energy attribute certificates, Guarantees of Origin 74760 Our operations throughout Europe have engaged local utilities and purchased renewable guarantees of origin to cover part of our electricity consumption.
+Basis for applying a low carbon emission factor MWh consumed associated with low carbon electricity, heat, steam or cooling Emissions factor (in units of metric tonnes CO2e per MWh) Comment Energy attribute certificates, Guarantees of Origin 68470 0 Our operations throughout Europe have engaged local utilities and purchased renewable guarantees of origin to cover part of our electricity consumption.
 The Guarantees of Origin are from a variety of eligible renewable energy sources.